open-source-worlds/zelda-archaeology/CONTRIBUTOR.md

 ## Join the Conversation

 Now that we've covered the ground rules, it's time for us to get to know each other.
 We have two official places set up to talk.
-Both places are great for getting to know other game design nerds.
+Both places are great for getting to know other *Zelda* fans.

 1. The first is in the [Issues](https://github.com/wScottSh/zelda-archaeology/issues)  section of GitHub.
 When you have an idea of something you want to contribute, open up an Issue and start a conversation.